yarenty/quotes/src_motivation/unknown.md

 It does not matter how slowly you go as long as you do not stop - Confucius Do the best, God will do the rest!
 Most of people give up on some stage! - Be obsessed!
-If today were last day of my life,, would I want to do what I am about to do today!
+If today were last day of my life,, would I want to do what I am about to do today?